Contexter/Ensemble-Service/README.md

 ## Implementation Plan Using Modular Scripts

-The implementation plan focuses on translating the OpenAPI specification into an exact FastAPI implementation, automating code generation and integration using modular scripts within a Dockerized environment.
+The implementation plan focuses on translating the OpenAPI specification into a FastAPI implementation that leverages FastAPI's automatic schema generation.
+Code generation and integration are automated using modular scripts within a Dockerized environment.
 The steps are ordered to facilitate a smooth development process, starting with setting up Docker.

 ### Step 1: Configure the Docker Environment